 What is systolic blood pressure?

 For every heartbeat, blood pressure varies between systolic and diastolic pressures.
 Systolic pressure is the peak pressure in the arteries, which generated at the end of the cardiac cycle when the ventricles are contracting.

-Blood pressure readings are measured in millimeters of mercury (mmHg), and it is noted as two numbers, example 110 over 70 (i.e. 110/70).
+Blood pressure readings measured in millimeters of mercury (mmHg) and are noted as two numbers, for example, 110 over 70 (i.e., 110/70).
 The top number (110 mmHg) is the systolic blood pressure reading.
 It represents the maximum pressure generated when the heart contracts (beats).